Azure/azure-sdk-for-js/transitiveDeps.md

 ## Example scenario

-Let's assume that a vulnerability has been found in [node-fetch][node-fetch] version 2.6.6 and that you use @azure/keyvault-keys directly.
+Let's assume that a vulnerability has been found in [node-fetch][node-fetch] version 2.6.6 and that you use `@azure/keyvault-keys` directly.
 Your security scan identified this vulnerability and asks to upgrade to 2.6.7 or higher.

-The outputs below assume npm v8.1.2 using a lockfile, but we will provide instructions for Yarn as well.
+The outputs below assume you're using `npm v8.1.2` with a lockfile, but we will provide instructions for Yarn as well.

 ### Identifying the dependency tree